mikececco/site/docs/services.md

 ## What do I do?

-My expertise includes fullstack software development, prompt engineering and embedding finetuning.
+My expertise includes fullstack software development, AI engineering and automating processes.

 !!! question "What does working with me look like?"